 Playful, thoughtful, scattered, indulgent, and gloriously obnoxious… Absolutely irresistible.

-Tobias Manderson-Galvin is a multidisciplinary artist whose work explores performance, power and culture.
-His practice includes creating projects and performances resulting in; live art, theatre, installation, site-specific works, durational performance, agit-prop, and critical writing.
-His core practice includes writing and directing, as well as ongoing research and experimental projects.
-He is best known for his continuing work of climate activist works for Doppelgangster and as artistic director of Melbourne’s MKA Theatre of New Writing.
-He is about to launch a new podcast with his sister Kerith: The Storyteller Tellers.
+Tobias Manderson-Galvin is an Australian multidisciplinary artist whose work includes playwriting, direction, scenography, live art, installation, site-specific performance, durational performance, and critical writing.
+He is best known for his continuing work as Co-Director General of climate activist performance company Doppelgangster and as artistic director of Melbourne’s MKA Theatre of New Writing.

-Since 2004 Tobias has been the subject of investigations from the Australian Federal Police, due to his poetry, prose, and performance work.
-He first came to un/popular de/fame playing a combination of Adolf Hitler and David Hasselhoff, in cultural solution Hitlerhoff.
-He again found himself in both heat and light for subversive political thriller The Economist – itself a response to the Utoya Island massacre of 2011.
-His practice routinely troubles the capitalist myths of scarcity, stability, and freedom, the responsibility of authority; and the potential of performance as a site of political action.
+Since 2004 Tobias has been the subject of investigations by the Australian Federal Police, due to his poetry, prose, and performance work.
+His first touch of public infamy by playing a combination of Adolf Hitler and David Hasselhoff, in stage work Hitlerhoff.
+He again found himself in public and critical heat for subversive political thriller The Economist – itself a response to the Utoya Island massacre of 2011.
+His practice routinely troubles the capitalist myths of scarcity, stability, and freedom; the responsibility of authority; and the potential of performance as a site of political action.

 Tobias currently spends his days sleeping and his nights writing spec scripts which you may read should you ask.
 Tobias’ writing has been awarded with the 2012 RE Ross Trust Playwrights’ Prize, and the 2009 St Martins National Young Playwriting Award.
 He holds a Master of Writing for Performance from the Victorian College of the Arts (University of Melbourne, 2013).